sanurag563/sanurag.github.io/_pages/cv.md

 Education
 ======
-* M.Tech. in Mechanical Engineering (With Specialization in Manufacturing and Design), IIT Kanpur, 2021 (CPI: 10/10)
+* M.Tech. in Mechanical Engineering (With Specialization in Design and Manufacturing), IIT Kanpur, 2021 (CPI: 10/10)
 * B.Tech. in Mechanical Engineering, IIT Kanpur, 2021 (CPI: 8.7/10)

 Industry Experience